sumodgeorge/google-cloud-eclipse/README.md

   2. The [m2e connector for maven-dependency-plugin](https://github.com/ianbrandt/m2e-maven-dependency-plugin)
      should be installed from `http://ianbrandt.github.io/m2e-maven-dependency-plugin/`.

+  3. Download and add the [Google Java Format plugin for Eclipse](https://github.com/google/google-java-format/releases/) and place the jar into your Eclipse installation's `dropins/` directory (on MacOS this may be in `Eclipse.app/Contents/Eclipse/dropins/`).

 1. Maven 3.5.0 or later.
 Although m2eclipse is bundled with its own Maven install, Maven is necessary to test command-line builds.